Beluga Caviar: Why It’s the Rarest Black Caviar and How to Buy It Online

 Beluga is the only predatory sturgeon, feeding on shoals of whitefish, and it has always been exceptionally rare.
 In fact, historical records show the annual beluga catch did not exceed 100 fish worldwide, underscoring its exclusivity.
 Its roe is recognized for being the largest of all caviars, with delicate skin and colors ranging from light to dark gray.

-Historically, beluga caviar was sourced from the Caspian and Black Seas, where sturgeon thrived for centuries.
-However, due to overfishing and the critically endangered status of Huso huso, wild beluga harvests are banned in most countries.
 Since 2005, imports of Caspian and Black Sea beluga caviar into the United States have been suspended under CITES (Convention on International Trade in Endangered Species).
 Today, authentic beluga caviar comes from sustainable farms in Eastern Asia and Europe using carefully managed Beluga hybrids such as Kaluga or Beluga × Sterlet.
 These practices ensure both quality and ecological responsibility, giving buyers access to authentic sturgeon caviar with all the hallmarks of traditional Caspian harvests while preserving wild populations.

 Understanding Beluga Caviar Grading Standards